DSM-5 Cultural Formulation Interview (CFI)

 Culture, Context and Psychiatric Diagnosis: A Manual for Interviewing According to the Cultural Formulation in DSM-IV

 The Transcultural Centre in Stockholm Sweden developed a manual with guidelines for conducting clinical interviews to produce a cultural formulation according to DSM-IV-TR.
 This portion of the manual provides a translation of the questions and probes suggested for an interview to elicit information for a cultural formulation following the DSM-IV guidelines.
-It has been translated into other languages (Finnish).

 Brief Cultural Interview